-6. Install the valve cover and tighten the four cap screws to 7 ft-lb using a crisscross pattern; then install the breather tube.
-7. Install the fan shroud and tighten the two cap screws securely.
+12. Install the fan shroud and tighten the two cap screws securely.
 Tighten the self-tapping screws snug taking care not to strip the plastic cover.

-8. Install the spark plug and tighten to 9 ft-lb; then install the spark plug wire.
+13. Install the spark plug and tighten to 9 ft-lb; then install the spark plug wire.